Echo Valley picoCTF 2025 Solution

 With Full RELRO enabled, the GOT (Global Offset Table) is marked read-only after the dynamic linker resolves symbols at startup.
 This prevents the classic technique of overwriting a GOT entry to redirect a library call to system().
 The alternative is to target the saved return address on the stack inside the vulnerable function.
 When the function executes its ret instruction, it pops your supplied address into the instruction pointer.

-Stack position 20 in this binary holds the saved return address of the echo loop itself - a pointer back into the binary that reveals both the PIE base and the exact stack slot you need to overwrite.
-Position 21 holds main's address, which gives the PIE base for computing print_flag's absolute address.
+Stack position 20 holds the saved $rbp (the caller's frame pointer).
+On x86-64, the calling convention places the saved return address 8 bytes above the saved $rbp on the stack, so the address of the slot to overwrite is leak[20] + 8.
+Position 21 holds the return address back into main, which is a pointer into the binary that lets you compute the PIE base for print_flag's absolute address.
 Both leaks come from a single printf call with the format string %20$p::%21$p.

 Use objdump -D valley | grep -E "<print_flag>:|<main>:" locally to obtain the static offsets, then verify them at runtime.
 Different builds of the binary may have different offsets, so always derive them from the actual challenge binary rather than hardcoding guesses.